robomq/robomq.io/docs/user-guide/broadcast.md

 	amqp_queue_bind(conn, channel, queue, amqp_cstring_bytes(exchange_name), amqp_cstring_bytes(binding_key),
 			amqp_empty_table);

-Note that all the queues declared without specific binding key use the queue name as the default binding key.

-At this point, consumer should start consuming messages.
+At this point, consumer should start consuming messages broadcast from the **fanout** exchange type.

 ### How to build/run client
 Now we have two c files, one is producer.c, another is consumer.c.